 How much free time/time for independent research will I have during the program?

 There will be some free time during the program as well as some time designated for independent research.
 However, candidates must understand that this is an intensive academic program and they are expected to participate in all lectures, activities, and scheduled events.
 Participants in Secondary Educator Institutes may, at their own expense, opt to extend their stay in the United States after the close of their program to the extent allowed by visa regulations.
+The Institute is not designed as a research program and participants should not expect to conduct extensive independent research or to work remotely for their home institution during the program.

 If I have relatives in the United States, would I have time to see them?